Skip to Content

 The Bottom Line

-• An excellent choice for both inshore and offshore fishing starting at around $100 retail
+• An excellent choice for both inshore and offshore fishing, starting at around $100 retail.

-• High-quality manufacturing, fit and finish similar to much more expensive reels
+• High-quality manufacturing, fit, and finish similar to much more expensive reels.

-• Very durable aluminum body and sideplate
+• It has a very durable aluminum body and side plate.

-The Fin-Nor Lethal is a great budget-friendly spinning reel and is available HERE.
+The Fin-Nor Lethal is a great budget-friendly spinning reel and is available here.

 Features

-Sealed Drag and ClutchOn the Fin-Nor Lethal spinning reels, you’ll find a simple but effective seal under the drag knob.
+On the Fin-Nor Lethal spinning reels, you’ll find a simple but effective seal under the drag knob.
 Additionally, there is a clutch seal beneath the spool.

-Strong aluminum body and side plate – while aluminum isn’t as light as carbon fiber, it does have one significant advantage: strength.
-As we’ve mentioned, Fin-Nor is slowly gravitating toward making lighter spinning reel models for inshore fishing and even though the Fin-Nor Lethal uses aluminum they have been able to keep the weight down to a respectable level.
+While aluminum isn’t as light as carbon fiber, it does have one significant advantage: strength.
+As we’ve mentioned, Fin-Nor is slowly gravitating toward making lighter spinning reel models for inshore fishing, and even though the Fin-Nor Lethal uses aluminum, they have been able to keep the weight down to a respectable level.

-I love the attention to detail on this reel such as the use of small washers on the gearbox screws to reduce the possibility of water intrusion.
+I love the attention to detail on this reel, such as the use of small washers on the gearbox screws to reduce the possibility of water intrusion.

-MegaLock™ infinite anti-reverse clutch – the MegaLock anti-reverse clutch on the Fin-Nor Lethal spinning reels gets top marks for its performance and will get the job done 99% of the time.
-When fishing the larger fish you want to make sure that there is a second point of failure protection.
+The MegaLock anti-reverse clutch on the Fin-Nor Lethal spinning reels gets top marks for its performance and will get the job done 99% of the time.
+When fishing larger fish, you want to ensure a second point of failure protection.

 On the smaller Lethal models, the pinion gear is made of brass.

-Changeable Right or Left Hand Retrieve – as with most reels these days the handle can be swapped right or left depending on your preference.
-This is a screw in handle system for strength and there is a seal where the handle meets the body to protect the gearbox from water intrusion.
+As with most reels, the handle can be swapped right or left, depending on your preference.
+This is a screw-in handle system for strength, and there is a seal where the handle meets the body to protect the gearbox from water intrusion.

-The LT100 has a few additional features such as the use of a hex head screw to fasten the handle joint vs a cross pin that is used on the smaller models.
+The LT100 has a few additional features, such as the use of a hex head screw to fasten the handle joint vs a cross pin that is used on the smaller models.
 Typically, we only see a hex head used on much more expensive reels.

-Forged and machined Braid-Ready spool – the machined and forged braid-ready spool is lightweight and is set up to take braid directly.
+The machined and forged braid-ready spool is lightweight and is set up to take braid directly.
 While this is a very convenient feature that I have used on many smaller reels, I am still leaning more towards mono backing after reading a review from Alan Hawk a few years back where he mentioned the added benefit of the mono protecting the spool from water and adding to the life of the spool.

-7 Bearings (6 + Clutch) with seven bearings, or six plus the anti-reverse clutch, the gearbox on the Fin-Nor Lethal spinning reels is built for tough play.
-All of the bearings are double-shielded stainless steel to make sure they will last for years.
+With seven bearings, or six plus the anti-reverse clutch, the Fin-Nor Lethal spinning reels gearbox is built for tough play.
+All the bearings are double-shielded stainless steel to ensure they will last for years.

-MegaShield™ Corrosion Protection – All of the Lethal models have the MegaShield corrosion protection system to make sure that they are protected to the highest level possible against, water intrusion and the buildup of salt and other harmful substances that are known to break a reel down over time.
+All of the Lethal models have the MegaShield corrosion protection system to ensure they are protected to the highest level possible against water intrusion and the buildup of salt and other harmful substances known to break a reel down over time.

 I have to say I am very impressed with the amount of water protection that gone into this inexpensive reel.